AliSoftware/OHHTTPStubs/README.md

 ### OHHTTPStubs and NSURLSession

-`OHHTTPStubs` use a custom private `NSURLProtocol` to intercept its requests.
+`OHHTTPSutbs` also works with iOS7's and OSX 10.9's `NSURLSession` mechanism.

-`OHHTTPStubs` is automatically enabled by default, both for:
+In general, `OHHTTPStubs` is automatically enabled by default, both for:

-* requests made using `NSURLConnection` or `[NSURLSession sharedSession]` _(that are based on `[NSURLProtocol registerProtocol:]` to look for custom protocols for every requests)_, because this protocol is installed as soon as you use the `OHHTTPStubs` class _(installed in the `+initialize` method)_
+* requests made using `NSURLConnection` or `[NSURLSession sharedSession]`;
-* requests made using a `NSURLSession` created with a `NSURLSessionConfiguration` and `[NSURLSession sessionWithConfiguration:]` _(thanks to method swizzling that insert the private protocol used by `OHHTTPStubs` into the `protocolClasses` of `[NSURLSessionConfiguration defaultSessionConfiguration]` and `[NSURLSessionConfiguration ephemeralSessionConfiguration]` automagically)_
+* requests made using a `NSURLSession` created using a `[NSURLSessionConfiguration defaultSessionConfiguration]` or `[NSURLSessionConfiguration ephemeralSessionConfiguration]` configuration (using `[NSURLSession sessionWithConfiguration:…]`-like methods).

+> As all this automatic installation of `OHHTTPStubs` (registration of `OHHTTPStubs`'s private `NSURLProtocol` using `+[NSURLProtocol registerClass:]` + method swizzling to insert the same `NSURLProtocol` in the `NSURLSessionConfiguration` returned by the default constructors) is done in `+[OHHTTPStubs initialize]`, the `OHHTTPStubs` class must have been used at least once before creating your first `NSURLSessionConfiguration` or starting your first request

-> Note however that `OHHTTPStubs` **can't work on background sessions** (sessions created using `[NSURLSessionConfiguration backgroundSessionConfiguration]`) because background sessions don't allow the use of custom `NSURLProtocols`.
-There's nothing we can do about it, sorry.
+_Note that `OHHTTPStubs` **can't work on background sessions** (sessions created using `[NSURLSessionConfiguration backgroundSessionConfiguration]`) because background sessions don't allow the use of custom `NSURLProtocols`.
+(There's nothing we can do about it — sorry)_

 If you need to disable (and re-enable) `OHHTTPStubs` globally or per session, you can use:

 * `[OHHTTPStubs setEnabled:]` for `NSURLConnection`/`[NSURLSession sharedSession]`-based requests
 * `[OHHTTPStubs setEnabled:forSessionConfiguration:]` for requests sent on a session created using `[NSURLSession sessionWithConfiguration:...]`

-_There is generally no need to explicitly call `setEnabled:` or `setEnabled:forSessionConfiguration:` using `YES` as this is the default._
+_In practice, there is no need to ever explicitly call `setEnabled:` or `setEnabled:forSessionConfiguration:` using `YES`, as this is the default._

 ----

 ## Installing in your projects

 [CocoaPods](http://cocoapods.org/) is the easiest way to add third-party libraries like `OHHTTPStubs` in your projects.
-Simply add `pod 'OHHTTPStubs'` to your `Podfile` and you are done.
+Simply add `pod 'OHHTTPStubs'` to your `Podfile` then run `pod update` and you are ready to use it.

 _Note: `OHHTTPStubs` needs iOS5 minimum._

-> **Warning: Be careful anyway to include `OHHTTPStubs` only in your test targets, or only use it in `#if DEBUG` portions, so that its code is not included in your release for the AppStore !**
+> **Warning: Be careful anyway to include `OHHTTPStubs` only in your test targets, or only use it in `#if DEBUG` portions, if you don't want its code and the stubbing to still be included in your release for the AppStore!**

 In case you don't want to use CocoaPods (but you should!!!), the `OHHTTPStubs` project is provided as a Xcode project that generates a static library, so simply add its xcodeproj to your workspace and link your app against the `libOHHTTPStubs.a` library.
 See [here](https://github.com/AliSoftware/OHHTTPStubs/wiki/Detailed-Integration-Instruction) for detailed instructions.

-_PS: If you get an "unrecognised selector sent to instance" runtime error, make sure that the project you want to link with `OHHTTPStubs` has the `-ObjC` flag in its "Other Linker Flags" (`OTHER_LDFLAGS`) build setting (this is normally the default in projects created in latest versions of Xcode).
+_Note: If you get an "unrecognised selector sent to instance" runtime error when calling one of the method declared in `OHHTTPStubs` categories, make sure that the project you want to link with `OHHTTPStubs` has the `-ObjC` flag in its "Other Linker Flags" (`OTHER_LDFLAGS`) build setting (this is normally the default in projects created in latest versions of Xcode).
 [See the Apple doc for more details](https://developer.apple.com/library/mac/qa/qa1490/_index.html)._

 ## About `OHHTTPStubs` Unit Tests

 If you want to be able to run `OHHTTPStubs`' Unit Tests, be sure you cloned the [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/) submodule (by using the `--recursive` option when cloning your repo, or using `git submodule init` and `git submodule update`) as it is used by some of `OHHTTPStubs` unit tests.
+(This submodule is only useful for the Unit Tests testing `OHHTTPStubs` with `AFNetworking`: you don't need the submodule to use `OHHTTPStubs` and `OHHTTPStubs` has no dependency on `AFNetworking` itself)

-Every contribution to add more unit tests is welcome.
+**Every contribution to add more unit tests is welcome!**

 ## Change Log

 The changelog is available [here in the dedicated wiki page](https://github.com/AliSoftware/OHHTTPStubs/wiki/ChangeLog).
+I also provide the same Release Notes on each tag/version/release directly on the [GitHub Releases tab](https://github.com/AliSoftware/OHHTTPStubs/releases).

 ## License and Credits